kels413/kelly-repo/README.md

 # kelly-repo
 for testing
-project by Afia and Kelvin Okay
+project by Afia and Kelvin